Gastric Bypass Surgery

 Disadvantages of gastric bypass:

-- Can cause "dumping syndrome" (food in the stomach moves to the intestines quickly and can cause nausea, sweating, fainting, weakness and diarrhea)
+- Can cause "dumping syndrome" (food in the stomach moves to the intestines quickly, causing nausea, sweating, fainting, weakness and/or diarrhea)

 Is weight-loss surgery right for you?

-Make an educated and informed decision about weight-loss surgery by attending one of our free educational seminars.
+Make an educated and informed decision about weight-loss surgery by attending one of our free educational seminars offered by Sharp Coronado Hospital or Sharp Memorial Hospital.
 You will learn everything you need to know about gastric bypass surgery, including program requirements and other treatment options.

 We also recommend you attend one of our monthly support groups to talk with and ask questions of other weight-loss surgery patients.

 Most insurance companies in California cover weight-loss surgery, providing you meet certain medical criteria.
 For example, you may be required to provide documentation of at least six months of physician-supervised weight-loss efforts.
 Our patient coordinators are experienced in working with insurance companies and will help you determine your individual coverage.

 How will I know when to stop losing weight?